Causes of Scalp Itch

 One of the major causes of this general scalp itch, or dandruff, can be using the wrong shampoo or conditioner, and using it too often.
 Many people choose a hair product that is too harsh for their scalp, and some can experience a skin reaction to the chemicals in the shampoo or conditioner.
 Using the mildest shampoo/conditioner possible, making sure to choose a product for your hair/scalp type, can help avoid this problem.
 Also, try using lukewarm water (instead of hot) and cut down on shampooing if you find that your scalp is itching, since the scalp can be stripped of the natural oils that help keep it from drying out.

 Another major culprit of scalp itch is the weather.
 In winter, humidity is lower, which has a drying effect on our skin.
 Combine this with the fact that we tend to wear more hats, and one can see how the skin on our scalp would be impacted.
-While we can't change Mother Nature, we can affect our "indoor" weather.
+While we can't change Mother Nature, we can affect our "indoor" climate.
 The best way is to keep the thermostat set at 68 degrees or lower (if tolerable), and invest in a humidifier for home and work.
 These will keep indoor humidity higher, and may help relieve dry skin on the scalp, as well as the rest of the body.

 Those who suffer from deep scalp itch may be experiencing a problem more serious than dandruff.
 If you find yourself encountering intense or severe scalp itch, the problem may be seborrheic dermatitis, which is the most common type of scalp eczema, or psoriasis.
 These inflammatory skin conditions, while not life-threatening, can make daily life quite uncomfortable.
 One great solution is to try an over-the-counter scalp medication, such as Maximum Strength Scalpicin®, to relieve the deep scalp itch associated with these conditions.
 Chronic scalp conditions that do not respond to over-the-counter medication should be brought to the attention of a physician.